 Also, most sole proprietors must submit estimated tax payments quarterly.
-According to the IRS, estimated tax is for income that is not subject to withholding, including earnings from self-employment, investments, rentals, retirement plans, etc.
+According to the Internal Revenue Service (IRS), estimated taxes are for income that is not subject to withholding, including earnings from self-employment, investments, rentals, retirement plans, etc.

-Although state income tax due dates can vary, sole proprietorship deadlines are the same as federal tax deadlines.
+Although state income tax due dates vary, for sole proprietorships, the deadlines are the same as the federal tax deadlines.

-The partnership uses IRS Form 1065 (known as the U.S. Return of Partnership) to calculate and submit the partnership’s profit or loss.
-Partnership owners must list the business’s revenues and expenses and answer several yes or no questions about the company.
+Partnerships use IRS Form 1065 (the U.S. Return of Partnership) to calculate and submit their profit or loss.
+On the form, partnership owners must list the business’s revenues and expenses and answer several yes or no questions about the company.

 The due date to submit Form 1065, Schedule K, and Schedule K-1 is the 15th day of the third month after the end of the partnership’s tax year.
-For partnerships using December 31 as their year-end, the partnership return due date is March 15, 2021, and the extended deadline is September 15, 2021.
-Also, partners are not employees and should not be issued a Form W-2.
+For partnerships using December 31 as their year-end, the partnership return due date is March 15, 2022.
+Also, partners are not employees and should not be issued a W-2 Form.

-Limited Partnerships (LP) are partnerships consisting of general partners and limited (or silent) partners.
+Limited Partnerships (LP) consist of general partners and limited (or silent) partners.
 General partners make business decisions, manage operations, and have personal liability for the company’s legal and financial debts.
 Limited partners may invest money or property in the LP but have no operational responsibility, nor are they personally liable.
-However, limited partners must also be listed in the Schedule K and receive a Schedule K-1 from the partnership regarding tax filing.
-This is also the case for a Limited Liability Partnership.
+However, limited partners must also be listed on the Schedule K and receive a Schedule K-1 from the partnership for their tax filings.
+This is also the case for Limited Liability Partnerships.

-As a side note: The Treasury Department and the IRS have updates to the 1065 partnership form for the tax year 2021 (filing season 2022).
-The updates promise to simplify how partners compute their U.S. income tax liability regarding international tax matters and how to compute deductions and credits.
+As a side note: The Treasury Department and the IRS have updated the 1065 partnership form for the tax year 2021 (filing season 2022).
+The updates promise to simplify how partners compute their U.S. income tax liabilities regarding international tax matters and computing deductions and credits.